 What to Wear

 Keep in mind that it’s not uncommon for Venice to flood in the winter.
 I decided to wear my rain boots so I didn’t have to worry about it.
 These aren’t as clunky as other rain boots so you can still be comfortable walking all day.
-If the flooding gets really bad, there will be a place where you can buy plastic bag covers there.
+If the flooding gets really bad, there will be a place where you can buy plastic bag covers.